Title (song): Commercial performance

 "Title" charted at number 100 on the US Billboard Hot 100 issued for January 10, 2015, and received a Gold certification from the Recording Industry Association of America.
-In New Zealand, the song peaked at number nine and became Trainor's second to reach the top 10.
-Recorded Music NZ certified it Gold.
-Following its resurgence in 2021, "Title" reached number 31 in Hungary, number 16 in Japan (Hot Overseas), number 31 in Belgium (Ultratip), number 41 in Poland, and number 55 in Vietnam.
+Music Canada certified the song Gold.
+It received a Platinum certification from the Australian Recording Industry Association in 2023.
+In New Zealand, "Title" peaked at number nine and became Trainor's second song to reach the top 10.
+Recorded Music NZ certified it Platinum.
+"Title" reached number 31 in Hungary.
+The song charted on national record charts, at number 16 in Japan (Hot Overseas), number 31 in Belgium (Ultratip), number 41 in Poland, and number 55 in Vietnam.
 It became Trainor's second song to enter the Billboard Global Excl.
 U.S. chart, peaking at number 172.

 Credits and personnel

-Credits adapted from the liner notes of Title.
+Credits are adapted from the liner notes of Title.